-We have audited the financial statements of Roundwood Park School Academy Trust for the year ended 31 August 2013 which comprises the Statement of Financial Activity, the Balance Sheet, the Cash Flow Statement, and the related notes numbered 1 to 25.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) and the Annual Accounts Direction 2012/13 issued by the Education Funding Agency.
+We have audited the financial statements of Roundwood Park School Academy Trust for the period ended 31 August 2012 which comprises the Statement of Financial Activity, the Balance Sheet, the Cash Flow Statement, and the related notes numbered 1 to 26.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) and the Annual Accounts Direction 2011/12 issued by the Education Funding Agency.